indenkun/infun/README.md

 This is a collection of R utilities functions for me, but maybe also for you.

+Functions may be added, specifications of functions may change or become obsolete, and names may change without notice.

 ## Installation

 install the development version install from GitHub: